 Students can be active in both career types.
 Be sure to select the correct term and career for the type of class you want to register for.

 The paralegal certificate is especially well suited to students who have a legal background and have worked as attorneys in their home countries as well as students who have an interest in learning about the law.
-After students are accepted by the Office of Internatonal Programs and have student visas, their transcripts are reviewed by the paralegal program director, and they are advised on a course plan for completing the certificate.
+After students are accepted by the College of Extended Learning and have student visas, their transcripts are reviewed by the paralegal program director, and they are advised on a course plan for completing the certificate.

 Most common student visa requirements are that they must take 12 units, four courses per semester, and finish the paralegal certificate in one calendar year.
 Students may begin in the spring or fall semester.

 PLS 414 Intro to Professional Legal Writing - required in the first semester.